SpencerCDixon/redux-cli/readme.md

 ### Changelog

+`1.4.1` - default to https instead of ssh for pulling project down
 `1.4.0` - better generator help messages
 `1.3.5` - properly passes cli options to blueprints so they can use them
 `1.3.3` - fixes init command, adds --debug to generators, improves error messages for broken templates